solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     ![In the Create a device menu, the device ID is filled in.](media/azure-create-iot-edge-1.png 'Create a device')

-5. Click the **Save** button to complete device registration.
+5. Select **Save** to complete device registration.

-6. Click on the device named `modernize-app-ubuntu1`.
+6. Select the device named `modernize-app-ubuntu1`.

     ![In the IoT Edge devices section, the device named modernize-app-ubuntu1 is selected.](media/azure-modernize-app-ubuntu1.png 'The modernize-app-ubuntu1 IoT device')